 Classic or Quixotic?

 Do you like the staples, or do you want your child's name to stand out?
-Classic names like Mary, James, Emma and Charles never seem to go out of style.
-On the other hand, quixotic names (like Liberty, Ogden, Saskia and Taliesin) never seem to be in style -- they've never been very popular and likely never will be.
+Classic names like Elizabeth, James, Emma and Charles never seem to go out of style.
+Quixotic names like Liberty, Ogden, Saskia and Taliesin never seem to be in style -- they've never been popular, and probably never will be.
 The classics are safe, solid choices, but some view them as boring.
-Quixotic names can be seen as artsy and individualistic... or just plain weird.
+Quixotic names can be seen as artsy and individualistic...or just plain weird.
+It all depends on your point of view.

 Old-fashioned or Of-the-moment?

 Do you like names that are associated with a particular time period?
-For instance, names like Viola and Lester were popular around the turn of the 20th century, names like Donna and Susan ranked high mid-century, and names like Jadyn and Kylie have probably popped up recently on your local newspaper's birth announcement page.
+For instance, names like Viola and Lester were popular around the turn of the 20th century, names like Donna and Susan ranked high mid-century, and names like Jadyn and Kylie are currently trendy.
 For old-fashioned names, check out your family tree, or browse through the names of actors, musicians, authors and politicians of particular past eras.
-If 'now' names are more to your liking, try going online and chatting with other modern mommies-to-be.
+If 'now' names are more to your liking, check out your local newspaper's birth announcements.

 Foreign or Domestic?

 This one isn't about popularity, but about locality.
-Do you like names that sound exotic, or do you like names that are well-grounded in the place you live?
-Would you take a chance with Johannes, Gunnar or Dimitri -- or would you rather play it safe with John, Gary or Daniel?
-Foreign names can be a fun way to express your heritage, but keep in mind that some prove difficult to pronounce.
+Do you like names that sound exotic, or do you like names that are well-grounded in the place where you live?
+Would you take a chance with Johannes, Gunnar or Dmitri -- or would you rather play it safe with John, Gary or Daniel?
+Foreign names can be a fun way to express your heritage...but keep in mind that some are difficult to pronounce.

 Formal or Familiar?

 What sort of image do you want your child's name to project?
-Names like Zoe, Leah, Wyatt, and Chase can be punchy and fun, but they may not sound very professional or impressive to certain people.
-Conversely, names like Sebastian, Annabella, Nathaniel and Olivia sound prestigious to some -- pretentious to others.
-Though most names fall in between these two extremes, it will help you to know at least which side you lean toward.
+Names like Zoe, Mia, Wyatt, and Chase can be punchy and fun, but they may not sound very professional or impressive to certain people.
+Names like Sebastian, Annabella, Nathaniel and Olivia sound prestigious to some, but pretentious to others.
+Though most names fall in between these two extremes, it will help you to know which side you prefer.